^

 Release form

-1. Tablets or Capsules: Vitamin A retinol acetate can be provided in the form of tablets or capsules for oral administration.
-The dosage and size of the tablets may vary depending on the manufacturer and your doctor's recommendations.
+1. Tablets or capsules: Vitamin A as retinyl acetate may be available as tablets or capsules for oral administration.
+The dosage and size of the tablets may vary depending on the manufacturer and your doctor’s recommendations.

-4. Creams and ointments: Vitamin A can also be provided in the form of creams and ointments for external use.
+4. Creams and ointments: Vitamin A can also be found in the form of creams and ointments for external use.
 Retinol acetate in such forms can be used for skin care and treatment of various skin problems.

 Pharmacodynamics